altruios/namshubettulpa/public/namshubettuple/confrontation.md

 *He let out a sigh*
 "L::Okay.
 But we're going to be quick...
-We'll find some people close to her, put them in our bodies while we get back to new york."
+We'll find some people close to her, put them in our bodies while we get back to New York."
 "J::Sounds fine..."
 *Jochek smiled, and air-quoted*
 "J:: 'Our bodies' "